CHIP, USDA and PG&E Celebrate National Homeownership Month with Cottonwood Groundbreaking June 1

 Posted by desiree.gonzalez | May 22 2017

-COTTONWOOD-- In celebration of National Homeownership Month, Community Housing Improvement Program invites the public to join us for a groundbreaking celebration on Thursday, June 1 at 10:00 am.
-The event celebrates the beginning of CHIP’s Longspur Park Subdivision on Sadie Lane, where eight families begin building new homes.
+COTTONWOOD—June is National Homeownership Month, and Community Housing Improvement Program celebrated with a groundbreaking at Longspur Park Subdivision on Sadie Lane, where eight families will begin building new homes.

 Under CHIP’s self-help program, families build their homes in groups of five to nine families under the supervision of CHIP’s construction staff.
 Each household dedicates at least 30 hours per week in labor towards building their new homes and help each other during the process, which takes about nine months.
 All homes must be finished before anyone moves in.

 CHIP also has other developments starting soon and maintains an interest list.
-For more information about self-help housing, contact Judy Orozco at 530-891-6931 x233 or email firstname.lastname@example.org
+For more information about self-help housing, visit chiphousing.org